Majdalawi weaving

-Majdalawi weaving is a style of weaving which originated in the Palestinian village of al-Majdal, which was later occupied as the Israeli city of Ashkelon.
+Majdalawi weaving (المجدلاوي) is a style of weaving which originated in the Palestinian village of al-Majdal, which was later occupied as the Israeli city of Ashkelon.
 Weaving and fabric production was a vital part of the community's economy, and its products were exported to a number of surrounding Palestinian communities.

-After al-Majdal was depopulated in 1948, former residents continued to produce the style of weaving after being relocated to the Gaza Strip and other areas.
+After al-Majdal was ethnically cleansed in 1948, former residents continued to produce the style of weaving after being relocated to the Gaza Strip and other areas against their wishes.